bihor/fp_masterquiz/Documentation/Administrator/Index.rst

 - Is there a widget for the TYPO3 dashboard?

   Yes, of course, there are 2.
 They were added in version 3.2.4.

+- Only the list view is shown or the quiz was not found.
+Whats wrong?

+  There are different actions and plugins, therefore you may probably change a link.
+  Example: you want to link from a list view to a single view where you use tags.
+  Then you need to change the link in the list view.
+Instead of pluginName="show" you must set pluginName="showbytag".
+  Furthermore you need to set the Startingpoint at every single page.